-The amount of things to see and things to do in Havana, Cuba will surprise you with it’s enormity!
+The number of things to see and things to do in Havana, Cuba will surprise you with its enormity!
+I couldn’t believe it when I first started researching before our trip

 Where to start is always a big question for me, and when you are traveling with kids it’s better to have some sort of an idea.
 But if you are traveling to Cuba with kids, it’s also super important to be flexible.